Genetic sexual attraction: Background

 The term was popularized in the United States in the late 1980s by Barbara Gonyo, the founder of Truth Seekers in Adoption, a Chicago-based support group for adoptees and their new-found relatives.
 Gonyo first heard the term used during an American Adoption Congress conference in the early 1980s.
 She developed sexual feelings for her son when she met him after he was adopted away, but he did not want to be part of any such contact.

 Psychologists theorize that the reported phenomenon of attraction to biological relatives separated at a young age occurs because the separation forecloses the Westermarck effect, which normally desensitizes biologically related persons to later sexual attraction.
 Another suggested explanation for the phenomenon is possible narcissistic feelings.

-Although reported frequently in the field of psychology, there are some studies showing that people are sexually attracted to those genetically similar to them.
-Studies of MHC genes show that people are attracted to those genetically similar to them.
-However, in mice, this lack of attraction can be reversed by adoption.
+Reported frequently in the field of psychology, there are some studies showing that people are sexually attracted to those genetically similar to them.
+Studies of MHC genes show that people are attracted to those genetically different to them.
+In mice, this inhibition of attraction between genetically related individuals has been shown to be removed in fostered animals as mice use their close kin, not their own, as a reference of what MHC marker to avoid when mating.

 Catherine MacAskill, an adoption and child sexual abuse expert, has suggested that "genetic sexual attraction" cases seem to be associated with sudden unplanned meetings which lack the proper safeguards of a thoroughly prepared reunion.